Yemen war sides fail to operate 1st flight as part of truce | Business

 The Houthis accused the Saudi-led coalition of failing to issue needed permits for the flight without giving further details.

-Moammar al-Iryani, information minister of the internationally recognized government, said the Houthis did not adhere to the agreement by providing passengers with passports issued by the rebels.
+Moammar al-Iryani, information minister of the internationally recognised government, said the Houthis did not adhere to the agreement by providing passengers with passports issued by the rebels.

 "The Truce is meant to benefit civilians including through reducing violence, making fuel available, and improving their freedom of movement to, from and within their country," he said on Twitter.
 He did not elaborate.